We have helped hundreds of students become better shooters, and in doing so, we’ve noticed that the SAME five mistakes crop up again and again!

 The best thing you can do is save yourself from wasting time by learning from the mistakes of others.

-So, I decided to share the common shooting errors we see almost every class we teach.
+So, I decided to share the common shooting errors we see in almost every class we teach.

 Common Shooting Errors